 When can I return to work?

 This varies on an individual basis and with your occupation.
-It is best to discuss this with Dr. Farjo or his PA prior to surgery.
+It is best to discuss this with your surgeon or a PA prior to surgery.